getify/foi-lang/formalization-work/Foi-Specification.md

 (§9.2.3).
-Every other `deft` is **transparent**: it names whatever its right-hand side names, and both relations read through it to that shape. `deft A <x: int>;` beside `deft B <x: int>;` compares by §9.9.5 rather than by name, and a structured value carries no `__ns` naming either declaration.
+Every other `deft` is **transparent**: it names whatever its right-hand side names, and both relations read through it to that shape. `deft A <x: int>;` beside `deft B <x: int>;` compares by §9.9.5 rather than by name, and a structured value carries no tag naming either declaration.

 **Partial intersection is the middle case.** With `deft U A | B;`